 You can identify accepted engagements by the value Committed in the column Engagement Status (in the view Resource Plan).
 In addition, you can find the data approved by the line manager in the column Com.
 Max Units.

 But one thing you will look for in vain.
 There is no direct juxtaposition of the work in the detailed plan and the requests or commitments.
-Unfortunately, the project manager can only access this information in separate lines.
+Unfortunately, the project manager can only access this information in separate rows.
 There is neither a display of the difference nor a heatmap.

-Conclusion – Resource Engagements in Microsoft Project 2016
+Conclusion – Resource Engagements in Microsoft Project

 Resource Engagements in Microsoft Project Professional or Project Online are a function extension.
 Their purpose is to support communication in a matrix organization.
+This article has taught you how project managers and team leaders can use the function for their coordination process.

 As a project manager you:

-• plan with resources
+- plan with resources

-• deduct your resource request accordingly
+- deduct your resource request accordingly

-• submit the request to the respective line manager
+- submit the request to the respective line manager

 As a line manager you:

-• regard these resource requests as proposals
+- regard these resource requests as proposals

-• can accept, change, or even reject the request
+- can accept, change, or even reject the request

-• return your response to the project level
+- return your response to the project level

 You have also learned that this Microsoft Project feature does not provide all that is necessary for the coordination process between project and line managers.